Mark Clattenburg: China

 of the professional referees in China.

 Leisure Leagues

 In 2017, Clattenburg was announced as an Ambassador for Leisure Leagues agreeing to become their Head Referee as part of this, he was a guest of honour at the formation of the International Socca Federation in Birmingham UK, refereeing the final of the 6 a side World Cup in 2019 as Germany beat Poland.

 He was also there in 2019, as the World Cup went to Crete, refereeing with fellow former Premier League referee Bobby Madley.

 Egypt

 On 5 August 2022, he was appointed as president of the Egyptian Referees Committee in order to improve the performances of local referees.
 On 24 January 2023, he resigned from his position and left Egypt, due to threats from fans after Zamalek SC president Mortada Mansour alleged that he was in a gay relationship, in addition to unpaid £32,000-a-month salary for the last two months.

+Return to England

+In February 2024, Clattenburg was appointed by Nottingham Forest as the club's referee analyst.
+He left the role on 3 May 2024.